Threat (film): Production

 Still at NYU, Nisa recruited film student Benjamin Brancato to join the project as cinematographer and NYU business school student Carlos Puga to play the lead role.
 Pizzolo recruited fellow Long Island native Ben Knight who was still a teenager at the time and put him to work as a production designer for the film.
 Nisa also cast Keith Middleton when she saw him walking on St. Mark's Place.
 Unknown to Nisa, Middleton was on his way to perform in the popular dance show Stomp.

 Kings Mob shot the film in a DIY style that sharply contrasted with other more polished independent films of the mid 90s (sometimes referred to as Indiewood).
 The DIY style focused less on aesthetic and more on authenticity.
 This style later picked up traction with various DiY-Video movements including the mumblecore scene of the 2000s.
-Unlike most movies of the DIY-Video era to follow, Threat was shot on 16mm film.
+Unlike most movies of the DIY-Video era to follow, Threat was shot on 16 mm film.